aa-fiu-classes/cnt-4713-web/project-1.md

 ### Set Up Vagrant and Create VM Instance

 **Note that all example commands are executed on the host machine (your laptop), e.g., in `Terminal.app` (or `iTerm2.app`) on macOS, `cmd` in Windows, and `console` or `xterm` on Linux.
 After the last step (`vagrant ssh`) you will get inside the virtual machine and can compile your code there.**

+**If you are using non-Intel Macbooks, then you may need to opt for alternative virtualization systems, as VirtualBox is known not to work there.**

 - Download and install your favourite virtualization engine, e.g., [VirtualBox](https://www.virtualbox.org/wiki/Downloads)